 Rory MacDonald Biography

 Rory MacDonald Biography: Rory MacDonald was born on July 22, 1989, in Quesnel, British Columbia, Canada.
+As of 2024, he is 34 years old.
 He is a former Canadian MMA fighter who most recently participated in the Professional Fighters League’s Welterweight division.
 Before joining the PFL, MacDonald was a Bellator MMA competitor and former Bellator Welterweight World Champion.

 Rory MacDonald Wiki